Control (video game): Plot

-In October 2019, Jesse Faden arrives at the Oldest House following a telepathic message from Polaris, seeking the whereabouts of her kidnapped brother Dylan.
-Inside the building, She discovers the lifeless body of Zachariah Trench, and is instructed by Polaris to pick up his fallen Service Weapon.
-The weapon translocates her to the Astral Plane, where the Board appoints her as the new director of the FBC in Trench's stead.
+In October 2019, after receiving a telepathic message from Polaris, Jesse Faden arrives at the Oldest House in search of her kidnapped brother Dylan.
+Inside the building, Jesse discovers Trench's deceased corpse and Polaris instructs her to pick up his fallen Service Weapon.
+The weapon translocates Jesse to the Astral Plane, where the Board appoints her the new director of the FBC as Trench's replacement.
 Exiting Trench's office, Jesse is attacked by FBC agents possessed by an entity she dubs "the Hiss".
-She learns that the Oldest House is under emergency lockdown following the Hiss's spread, and that everyone in the building has been possessed by the Hiss except those wearing Hedron Resonance Amplifiers (HRAs), devices built by missing Bureau scientist Dr. Casper Darling.
-Jesse agrees to aid the surviving agents in reclaiming the building and containing the Hiss, in exchange for Dylan's whereabouts.
+Jesse learns the Oldest House is under emergency lockdown following the Hiss's spread, and that the Hiss has possessed everyone in the building except those wearing Hedron Resonance Amplifiers (HRAs), devices built by missing Bureau scientist Dr. Casper Darling.
+Jesse agrees to help the surviving agents reclaim the building and contain the Hiss in exchange for information on Dylan's whereabouts.

-Using an Object of Power known as the Hotline, Jesse communicates with the deceased Trench and learns that his former management team knows the secrets of the Bureau.
-After lifting the building's lockdown in the Maintenance Sector, Jesse enters the Research Sector in search of Helen Marshall, one of the members of Trench's management team, whom she helps secure the production of more HRAs.
-Marshall reveals that Dylan, known to the Bureau as Prime Candidate 6 (P6), was being groomed to succeed Trench as the Bureau's director due to his immense supernatural abilities.
-However, after killing several Bureau agents, Dylan was deemed too dangerous and locked away in the Containment Sector.
-Jesse rushes to the sector to find Dylan, only to learn that he has escaped and surrendered to the Bureau in the Executive Sector.
-Dylan reveals to Jesse that he has embraced the Hiss, and that the Hiss entered the Oldest House through the slide projector Object of Power the Bureau recovered from Ordinary.
+Using an Object of Power known as the Hotline, Jesse communicates with the deceased Trench and learns his former management team knows the secrets of the Bureau.
+After lifting the building's lockdown in the Maintenance Sector, Jesse enters the Research Sector in search of Helen Marshall, one of Trench's management team, whom she helps secure the production of more HRAs by reactivating Dr. Darling's HRA machine and later retrieving Black Rock Prisms from the Quarry.
+Marshall reveals Dylan, known to the Bureau as Prime Candidate 6 (P6), was being groomed to succeed Trench as the Bureau's director due to his immense supernatural abilities.
+After killing several Bureau agents, however, Dylan was deemed too dangerous and locked in the Containment Sector.
+Jesse rushes to the sector to find Dylan, only to learn he has escaped and surrendered to the Bureau in the Executive Sector.
+Dylan reveals to Jesse he has embraced the Hiss, and that the Hiss infiltrated the Oldest House through the slide projector, an Object of Power the Bureau recovered from Ordinary.